Plants in pots

 Banksia verticillata – Granite Banksia

 We planted this shrub, 5m high, much branched and spreading, with woolly orange and white flowers, in October 2019.
 This plant is native to southwestern WA, near Albany.
 Our specimen became too big for its pot in November 2014, so we planted it in a protected area of the garden, where it thrived until the severe frosts of June 2015, when it died.
-We have since planted another specimen in October 2019, which we will retain in a pot.
+We have since planted another specimen in October 2019, which we kept in a pot, but it sadly died in February 2023.

 Banksia victoriae - Woolly Orange Banksia (Photos above)